Rammsauer/greenwashing/README.md

-They are both sweating and disheveled, both around 30; Tyler is blond, handsome; and Jack, brunette, is appealing in a
+They are both sweating and disheveled, both around 30; Tyler is blond, handsome; and Jack, brunette, is appealing in a dry sort of way.
+Tyler looks at his watch.
 </pre>